Sign Up for Ross Email

 To participate in the Fast Track in Finance program, you need to complete the FTF summer online program.
 You'll also need to successfully waive the core financial accounting course (ACC 502).

-To qualify for the first track, you need to demonstrate a good understanding of introductory financial concepts and applications through assessments on the beginner’s portion of the FTF summer online program.
-This track is especially well-suited to students who want to get exposure to more advanced analytical skills sooner in the program, without having any background in finance.
+To qualify for the FTF program, you need to demonstrate a good understanding of introductory financial concepts and applications through assessments in the FTF summer online program.
+The summer online program is designed to be accessible to learners who want to get exposure to more advanced analytical skills sooner in the program, without necessarily having any background in finance.

 Ross offers a wide variety of hands-on opportunities for you to hone your financial and analytical skills through Ross Experiences in Action-Based Learning, or REAL.
 Participating in FTF prepares you to succeed and lead in the most rigorous action-based learning activities offered at the school.